limorl/monorepo-python-sample/infra/terraform/README.md

 In any case, it's recommended to add lock key management using DynamoDB.

 >>Note: A common practice when the RnD team and the project grows significantly, is manage all environments from a centralized account.
+Here for simplicity we manage terraform seprataely with backend on each account.

 ## Environments